 Don’t you just love a stir-it-all-together, pop-it-in-the-oven, hope-for-the-best type recipe?
 Oh wait, that’s pretty much everything I make…

 Thanks as always, lovely readers!
-Let’s hope this handy breakfast can help you power through your first few weeks back at work after the New Year!
+Let’s hope these handy baked porridge cups can help you power through your first few weeks back at work after the New Year!

 Quick, tasty, handy and healthy little breakfasts that you can enjoy warm or cold, and top with whatever you like!
 In this video, I've plain, raspberry, and chocolate chip varieties, enjoy!